416rehman/Rest-Inn/api/README.md

 # Rest-Inn API Documentation
 This is the documentation for the Rest-Inn API.
-Currently, the API is in a very early stage of development.
+Currently, and is using the swagger standard for documentation.

 ## Getting Started